zeffii/MITOCW_ArchAndEnv/Assignment_01.md

   - **Gunmar Asplund**
   Ratios and Scale, thin and wide

   - **Ib Lunding** cement, walls textured by the grain of the planks of wood used to form their shape when poured.
+Rather than sanding it down the texture is preserved and acts as a reminder about how it was constructed.
+I first noticed this kind of detail in a hospital stairwell, it felt a little out of place even unfinished.

   A question arrises about how structurally sound something is perceived by the finish on its surface, a pilar that looks fluffy or sandy (velvet) may appear less strong than a tight smooth fine surface (marble polished)